Jbleezy/BO1-Reimagined/README.md

 * All weapons have the same probability to be obtained in the box
 * Box weapons will not appear again in a row while floating up (unless it is the final weapon)
 * Box will now cycle through all locations before going to a previous location again
-* Box has a different hintstring for picking up a weapon if the weapon is a tactical grenade
+* Box has a different hintstring for taking tactical grenades
 * Hintstring now says "Mystery Box" instead of "Random Weapon"

 ## Perks
 * Perks now become active as soon as the player starts to put away the perk bottle
 * Added gloss to all perk bottles
-* Multiple people can now buy the same perk at the same time
+* Multiple players can now buy the same perk at the same time
+* Perks now fade in on the HUD when obtained
+* Removed blur effect that previously happened after buying a perk
 * Perk order will no longer be changed when losing a perk
-* Removed blur effect that previously happened after buying a perk
 * All perk machines on all maps now make a sound when bumping into them
 * Fixed a bug where the Quick Revive perk machine sounds would still play after the machine is gone in solo